Skip to main content

 • Automatic setup with Entri: Select your domain provider from the list, log in, and authorize Entri to update your DNS records.

 • Manual setup: If your DNS provider is not listed, scroll to the bottom of the Select your domain provider modal and choose Go to our manual setup.
-Copy the A record and TXT record and input them directly into your domain registrar.
+Copy the A record and TXT record and input them directly into your domain registrar or DNS provider.

 4. Click Done.
 Wait for verification and SSL certificate to be issued.
 When complete, the domain will become Live and your Lovable app will be live at your custom domain.